andrewten45/personal-project-1/project_ideas.md

 * CountOnUs Consulting - Landing page for branding
 * Upgrade Script - Simple bash script for running linux software package upgrades
+* Math Spellbook - Descriptions and illustrations of various formulae for the arithmetician